All prices are per person

 This is our regular everyday tour in English with transportation by minibus and guided group tours at both places.

 We will pick you up directly from your hotel and take you to both places.
+You arrive about half hour before your tour, as there’s about 20-25 minute time required for the security check.
+This applies to all types of Auschwitz tours.

 Guided tours in English at Auschwitz-Birkenau Memorial and at the Salt Mines are included in the total price.